cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 -   `data` represents the points being analyzed in matrix format, where each column is an individual datapoint
 -   `df` is the distance function as a symbol: `e2dist` `edist` `mdist` (see [section](##Distance Metrics))
--   `minpts` is the minimum number of points required in a given neighbourhood to define a cluster
+-   `minpts` is the minimum number of points required in a given neighborhood to define a cluster
 -   `eps` is the epsilon radius, the distance from each point within which points are defined as being in the same cluster

 returns a list indicating the cluster each data point belongs to, any outliers in the data will return a null value as their cluster